GatoGraphQL/GatoGraphQL/README.md

 ## Installation

 Have your WordPress instance running (the latest version of WordPress can be downloaded from [here](https://wordpress.org/download/)).
-Then download into folder /wp-content/plugins and activate the 7 plugins from this repository:
+Then copy the contents of folders `/mu-plugins` and `/plugins` under `/wp-content/mu-plugins` and `/wp-content/plugins` respectively, and activate the 7 plugins from this repository:

 - pop-cms
 - pop-cms-wp